SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

 ## Example

-The following examples demonstrate `SKSheetOptions/isFullScreenCover(_:)` with sheets containing `SKHeaderImage`, `SKTitle`, and `SKDescription`.
+The following examples demonstrate `isFullScreenCover(_:)` with sheets containing `SKHeaderImage`, `SKTitle`, and `SKDescription`.
 One example enables full-screen cover, while the other uses the standard card presentation, illustrating the difference on iOS, iPadOS, and tvOS.
 A `ContentView` enables interactive testing.

 ```swift
 import SwiftUI